 You know those friends who are always the life of the party, and seem to have a knack for making everyone feel comfortable?
 That’s Ashley Park to a T. It’s been observed by many, but the Emily in Paris actor basically confirmed it herself over a recent Zoom call with TZR, explaining how her apartment became the hangout hub during filming for the Netflix show.
 “By the end of season one, there were people over every night,” she laughs.
 In fact, Park could be considered somewhat of an entertaining guru — which is why the most recent announcement of Park’s partnership with Ketel One Botanical makes perfect sense.

 The vodka brand recently unveiled a campaign featuring the Broadway star, but the union didn’t exactly come about because of Park’s mixology skills.
 Though she shares that she does love hosting, she admits that she’s “not the best” at making cocktails.
 Rather, she loves the ease that the Ketel One Botanical varietals and spritzes provide.

 Park notes that she also loves the fact that the campaign was all about soaking up the end of summer and spending time with friends.
-That’s in part because, between COVID-19 and her never-ending stream of projects, she hasn’t been able to do much of that at all.
+That’s in part because, between the events of the past year and her never-ending stream of projects, she hasn’t been able to do much of that at all.
 Park spent the summer filming the second season of Emily in Paris, and she tells me she hasn’t seen nearly any of her friends outside the show since April.
 At the moment, she’s relishing in the fact that she’s able to kick back for at least a few days with them before she moves onto her next project.